 \subsubsection{Finetuning with reinforcement learning}

 Based on the supervised fine-tuned LLMs in the above, we propose to further improve the accuracy of length control via reinforcement learning with the PPO method described in Section~\ref{Sec:3.4}.
+We consider two settings to generate the reward.
+The first is to process the augmented inputs with SCP and use a rule-based reward model based on the extracted standard control information, the second is to apply a trainable reward model.
 Exploratory experiments show that actor-critic generally works better than actor-only as shown in Table~\ref{tab:actor_critic_ext} in Appendix, thus in the main experiments we use actor-critic setting.
 We apply AdamW optimizers with $\beta_1 = 0.9$, $\beta_2 = 0.999$ for both the actor and critic (if applied) model, while the learning rate is set to 3e-7 for actor model and 3e-4 for critic model (if applied).
 No learning rate schedule is used, and weight decay is set to 0.
 For each iteration, the policy is run for every 512 samples to estimate the reward and value.
 In surrogate optimization of each iteration, we set the epoch number to 16 and the mini-batch size to 8.
-The clipping parameter $\epsilon$ in Eq.~\eqref{Eq:2} is 0.2, weights parameters in Eq.~\eqref{Eq:3} is set to $c=0.01$ and $\beta=0.1$.
+The clipping parameter $\epsilon$ in ~\Eqref{Eq:2} is 0.2, weights parameters in ~\Eqref{Eq:3} is set to $c=0.01$ and $\beta=0.1$.